10up/Engineering-Best-Practices/JavaScript.md

 });
 ```

+The non-jQuery method is as usual [more performant](http://jsperf.com/jquery-vs-non-jquery-event-delegation).
 You may be wondering why we don't just add one listener to ```<body>``` for all our events.
 Well, we want the event to *bubble up the DOM as little as possible* for performance reasons.
 This would also be pretty messy code to write.

 # Code Style